 - Explaining the impact of drugs and other chemicals in causing injuries

 In personal injury litigation, the court must rule on the admissibility of scientific and medical evidence so it is important to have an expert witness to present medical and scientific testimony.
-Some cases like medical malpractice cases cannot proceed without evidence provided from a medical expert.
+Some cases like medical malpractice cases cannot proceed without evidence provided by a medical expert.

 Our attorneys use expert testimony to serve two separate functions in personal injury cases.
-We may use experts to analyze the facts and circumstances of your auto accident, dangerous drug lawsuit or other accident case to develop theories of liability and causation that can effectively be used in developing a settlement or litigation strategy.
+We may use experts to analyze the facts and circumstances of your auto accident, dangerous drug lawsuit, or other accident case to develop theories of liability and causation that can effectively be used in developing a settlement or litigation strategy.
 For example, a quality assurance engineer may be hired to assess whether a product is defective in some way that might endanger a consumer.
 Experts employed for this function may never testify in court.
 The other function for which we use experts is to testify in court about their findings.
 Their testimony is used to explain complex issues, technical information or scientific data and knowledge and/or provide expert opinions regarding issues like liability and causation.
 Generally, expert witnesses are allowed to provide opinion evidence whereas other witnesses are only allowed to testify on their factual observations.

 The two most common experts we use in personal injury cases, particularly motor vehicle accident cases, are accident reconstruction experts to provide an explanation of how the accident occurred and economic and vocational experts to explain the extent of your loss and future disability.
 An economist or forensic accountant can help explain in understandable terms how to quantify the current value of your lost future income based on permanent disability and loss of enjoyment of life.
 They will often refute optimistic medical conclusions provided by experts hired by the other driver’s insurance company who may provide overly optimistic conclusions about your prognosis and degree of disability.
 An accident reconstruction expert can also help explain the manipulations that caused your injuries by analyzing the force and impact on your body.
-Montlick and Associates is dedicated to providing exceptional service as part of our ongoing goal of being the top personal injury lawyers in Atlanta.
+Montlick Injury Attorneys are dedicated to providing exceptional service as part of our ongoing goal of being the top personal injury lawyers in Conyers.